 6) In California, lenders can go to court to foreclose on a home – a process that is known as a judicial foreclosure.
 The court must issue the final judgment for foreclosure in these cases.
 If the deed of trust does not display “power of sale” terms, the lender must seek a judicial type of foreclosure.

 The property is sold in a publicly noticed sale.
 To initiate the process, a complaint is filed in a county court with a lis pendens.
-A lis pendens is a recorded paper that displays public notice of a foreclosure.
+A lis pendens is a recorded paper that displays a public notice of foreclosure.

 7) Statutes that govern California foreclosure proceedings are located in the state’s Civil Code, Section 2924.